Get Help from Bob Vila

 Upon finishing the first coat, let the paint dry—if not completely, then mostly—before continuing on to the second.
 The second coat, however, must be given enough time (24 hours at most) to dry completely before the project can be considered complete.
 Most of the time, two coats are sufficient.

 This is all much easier said than done, of course.
-Painting the home exterior is a large, laborious job.
-The silver lining is this: Assuming that you properly cleaned the vinyl siding prior to painting, you can expect the application to last 10 years!
+Painting the home exterior (and painting vinyl siding) is a large, laborious job.
+The silver lining is this: Assuming that you properly cleaned the siding prior to painting, you can expect the application to last 10 years!

 All of the Outdoor Design and DIY Tips from BobVila.com